sivaswami/roman/README.md

 export HTTP_PORT=8080 # or custom port
 export ROMAN_MAX=255 # for 255 or 3999

+./gradlew clean app:run

+(or)

 gradle clean app:run

 ```
 ### Compile and run the code in Docker

 Ensure docker is available locally.
+The docker build uses openjdk:8-jre-alpine as base image and pulls it from dockerhub.

 Compile docker image using

 ```
 gradle jibDockerBuild
 ```

 change HTTP_PORT & ROMAN_MAX environment variable in docker-compose.yaml to change server port and roman number maximum in docker file.

 ```